The Deligne-Riemann-Roch isomorphism: Consequences

 \begin{proposition} For families of smooth projective curves over a quasi-compact base as above, the isomorphism in Theorem \ref{thm:A} coincides with the original Deligne--Riemann--Roch isomorphism \eqref{eq:DRRforcurvesgeneral}, as isomorphisms of $\QBbb$-line bundles. \end{proposition}

 \begin{proof} We denote by $\RR_{C/S}(E)$ our isomorphism, and by $\RR_{C/S}^{\prime}(E)$ Deligne's original one.
-The proof proceeds by a uniqueness property.
+The proof proceeds by a uniqueness argument.

-By the splitting principles from \cite[Section 5.4]{DRR1}, one can reduce oneself to the line bundle case $E=L$.
-Since the base scheme is quasi-compact, for the purpose of comparing isomorphisms of $\QBbb$-line bundles, we can work both Zariski and \emph{fpqc} locally over $S$.
-We can hence suppose: (1) the fiberwise degree of $L$ is constant and equal to $d$; (2) if $g=0$, then $C\to S$ is isomorphic to $\PBbb^{1}_{S}\to S$, and in particular it admits 3 disjoint sections, that we fix; (2bis) if $g=1$, then $C\to S$ admits a section, that we fix.
+By the splitting principles from \cite[Section 5.4]{DRR1}, one can reduce to the line bundle case $E=L$.
+Since the base scheme is quasi-compact, for the purpose of comparing isomorphisms of $\QBbb$-line bundles, we may work both Zariski and \emph{fpqc} locally over $S$.
+We may therefore assume: (1) the fiberwise degree of $L$ is constant and equal to $d$; (2) if $g=0$, then $C\to S$ is isomorphic to $\PBbb^{1}_{S}\to S$, and in particular it admits three disjoint sections, which we fix; ($2^{\prime}$) if $g=1$, then $C\to S$ admits a section, which we fix.
 For the first property, it suffices to localize for the Zariski topology.
-For (2) and (2bis), note that after base-changing by $C\to S$, which is \emph{fpqc}, we have the diagonal section.
-In the case where $g=0$ and $C\to S$ has a section, the family is Zariski locally (over $S$) isomorphic to $\PBbb^{1}_{S}$.
+For (2) and ($2^{\prime}$), note that after base-changing by $C\to S$, which is \emph{fpqc}, we have the diagonal section.
+In the case where $g=0$ and $C\to S$ has a section, the family is Zariski-locally (over $S$) isomorphic to $\PBbb^{1}_{S}$.